 The recommended daily dose is 10 mg for adult men and 7 mg for adult women.

-Normally, with a balanced diet, you get enough zinc through food.
-However, there are some special features if you are vegetarian or vegan: Because plant-based zinc-containing food sources have a lower bioavailability than animal food sources.
+Normally, with a balanced diet, you get enough zinc from food.
+However, there are some special features if you eat vegetarian or vegan: Plant-based zinc-containing food sources have a lower bioavailability than animal food sources.

 If you consume too much zinc, it can cause side effects.
 This can cause acute and chronic symptoms.
 However, this rarely occurs in the case of food intake.
 You would have to eat very large amounts.
 If you are taking zinc supplements and feel like you have taken too much zinc, the following side effects may occur:11

 - Nausea and vomiting

 How do I recognize a zinc deficiency?

 Severe cases of zinc deficiency are rare, but milder forms of zinc deficiency occur.
 This is particularly the case with children in developing countries, where diets are often lacking in essential nutrients.
 People with gastrointestinal diseases such as Crohn's disease, vegetarians, vegans, pregnant and breastfeeding women, malnourished people or people with chronic kidney disease also tend to have an increased risk of zinc deficiency.12

 Zinc deficiency can have a negative effect on your immune system or metabolic processes.
 Accordingly, the risk of contracting infections is then increased.